JosephVoid/distribued-llm/README.md

 If you want to use the python cli

 1. `cd py-app`
-2. `docker build -t pycli . && docker run -it pycli`
+2. `docker build -t pycli . && docker run -it pycli cli recall`